15 Best Ways to Learn Vocabulary in a Foreign Language

 The first step to learning effectively is to identify what you want to focus on and set goals.

-If you have a more general goal, like wanting to be able to communicate with people on an upcoming trip or read the news, it’s a good idea to focus on the words that are most commonly used in your target language.
+If you have a more general goal, like being able to communicate with people that use your target language, it’s a good idea to focus on the words that are most commonly used in the language you want to learn.

 2. Figure out what the most common words are

-Typically, there are four general categories of vocabulary words we can talk about in any language: High-frequency words, academic words, technical words and low-frequency words.
+Generally, there are four categories of vocabulary words in any language: high-frequency words, academic words, technical words and low-frequency words.

-An online search for the phrase “most common words in X language” can help you identify a list of high-frequency words to focus on, like this one in Spanish or this one in French.
-After identifying these words, try doing an online search to find articles and videos that use these words in context.
+If you search for the phrase “most common words in X language,” you’re bound to come across a good list of high-frequency words like this one in Spanish or this one in French.

-It’s more difficult to produce a word than it is to recognize it, so we typically learn to recognize words in writing or speech before we’re able to produce them ourselves.
-It takes additional, concentrated practice to learn a word well enough to think of it and say or write it when we want to.
+It’s more difficult to produce a word than it is to recognize it.
+That’s because it takes additional, concentrated practice to learn a word well enough to think of it and write it when you want to.

-On an average day, you get much more practice hearing and reading words than you do speaking or writing, whether in your native language or a language you’re trying to learn, and even if you’re super extroverted and talkative.
+On an average day, you get much more practice reading words than writing them—whether in your native language or a language you’re trying to learn, and even if you’re super extroverted and talkative.

-That’s why it’s important to always seek out more opportunities for productive language practice, such as writing emails to friends, writing in a personal journal, talking with others in a conversation club or chatting with people who don’t speak your native language.
+That’s why it’s important to seek out more opportunities for productive language practice, such as writing emails to friends or in a personal journal.

 Shuffling those good ol’ flashcards is one of the best ways to learn foreign language words.

-Flashcards are efficient, allow for flexibility and make it possible to stagger your learning with a few minutes of studying here and a few minutes there, adding up to big language gains over time.
+Flashcards are efficient, flexible and make it possible to stagger your learning with a few minutes of studying here and there, adding up to big language gains over time.

-- Digital flashcards.
-If you prefer to go high-tech, there are many online and computer software programs for flashcards, such as Anki, StudyStack and Quizlet.
-Most programs allow you to create your own flashcards and access flashcards other people have created, making it possible to find lists of useful words to study without creating the cards yourself.
+You can use DIY paper flashcards (or store-bought index cards) or digital ones like Anki, StudyStack and Quizlet.
+The latter usually allow you to create your own flashcards and access flashcards other people have created, making it possible to find lists of useful words to study without creating the cards yourself.

-After creating your flashcards, it’s time to start studying!
-Here are some tips to get the most from your flashcards:
+Once you have your flashcards, it’s time to start studying!
+Here are some tips to get the most from this study method:

-- Always take a moment to guess the meaning before turning the card over, even if you’re unsure of yourself.
+- Always take a moment to guess the meaning before turning the card over.
+Do this even if you not sure of the answer.